miciek/pacman-multiplayer-fp/README.md

   * Player cannot rotate Pac-Man into a wall.

 ### Dots
-  * An empty cell can have a dot inside.
+  * A usable cell can have a dot inside.
+  * Initially all usable cells have dots.
   * Pac-Man eats a dot by going into a cell with dot inside.

 ### Gameplay